 I told my Mom to write Sylvia a note and include all the special memories they have shared and why her friendship and connection through these many years has meant so much.

 It is one thing to know this.
 It is one thing to verbalize it.
 Having it written down adds a new dimension.
 It can be read, and reread, held close to the heart and touched.
 Running a hand over a written note can be soothing and a connection can be felt to the words and the time and sentiment that went in to writing the words on paper.A handwritten note is a gift that fills the heart.
 It can be read, and reread, held close to the… Click To Tweet

 I’m pretty sure something like this can’t be bought at Amazon…or at any store.

 Not to spoil the surprise but I know what I want to give and receive as a gift these coming months..and it is more than enough!

-Now go out and make it a Thoughtful One and remember to Look Up!!
+Now you know what to do…go out and make it a Thoughtful one!!